Get to know a little more about Sean St. Clair.

 I took the prep course, improved my score, and ended up in law school at Arizona State University.

 Working After Law School

 Upon graduating from law school, I worked as a law clerk for the Honorable William Garbarino of the Arizona Court of Appeals.
-I then worked for two medium size law firms and one small law firm before starting Fowler St. Clair with my good friend Andy Fowler.
+I then worked for two medium-size law firms and one small law firm before starting Fowler St. Clair with my good friend Andrew Fowler.